deeppavlov/DeepPavlov/docs/devguides/contribution_guide.rst

         git commit -m "Issue 271"
         git push origin my_branch

+    Follow the `semantic commit notation <https://seesparkbox.com/foundry/semantic_commit_messages>`_
+    for the name of the commit.

-#. **Create a new pull request** to get your feature branch merged into master
+#. **Create a new pull request** to get your feature branch merged into dev
    for others to use.
-You’ll first need to ensure your feature branch contains the latest changes from master.
+You’ll first need to ensure your feature branch contains the latest changes from dev.

     .. code:: bash

         # (external contribs): make a new pull request:

-        # merge latest master changes into your feature branch
+        # merge latest dev changes into your feature branch
         git fetch origin
-        git checkout master
+        git checkout dev
-        git pull origin master
+        git pull origin dev
         git checkout my_branch
-        git merge master  # you may need to manually resolve merge conflicts
+        git merge dev  # you may need to manually resolve merge conflicts

 #.
 Once your change has been successfully merged, you can **remove the source
    branch** and ensure your local copy is up to date: